vijayengineer/Bitcoin_Trading_Bot/README.md

 --> Formulate the thresholds by looking at the chart (code not included)
 --> Rerun the bot with the thresholds

+Integration:
+Run the bot and collect csv file
+Edit the cell, and run the Jupyter notebook to get trading strategy

 As shown below for the 4 hour chunk between 02/01 and 03/01:
-Sell at RSI < 40, Buy at RSI > 60, crossover with 13EMA and 5EMA
+Sell at RSI < 40, 13EMA crossover: the dots are small, and lighter hue Buy at RSI > 60, 13EMA crossover: the dots are big, and heavier hue

 ![](https://github.com/vijayengineer/Bitcoin_Trading_Bot/blob/main/assets/Screenshot%202021-01-03%20at%2015.42.01.png)